 Chris’s design work has been published in Print, Communication Arts, Graphis, How, and Art Direction magazines, and his company has been profiled in Full Bleed magazine, and the American Institute of Graphic Arts (AIGA) Newsletter, as well as, Novum magazine, a German design publication.
 Chris has been recognized by design and client industries alike with over 200 awards for design and art direction for some very high-profile clients like the Smithsonian Institution, PBS, Honest Tea and the Internal Revenue Service and his work is included in the permanent collection of the Library of Congress.

-Chris is a former partner and the Creative Director for Folioplanet.com, a web site directory used by art directors, designers, creative directors, and other art buyers to locate professional illustrators’ web sites and stock illustration.
-He has taught a senior level graphic design class at American University in Washington, DC and entry level design classes at Montgomery College in Rockville Maryland.
+Chris is a former partner and the Creative Director for the web site Folioplanet.com, a directory used by art directors, designers, creative directors, and other art buyers to locate professional illustrators’ web sites and stock illustration.
+He has taught senior level graphic design classes at American University in Washington, DC and entry level design classes at Montgomery College in Rockville Maryland.

 In 2009 Chris formed a committee and convinced the Art Directors Club of Metropolitan Washington to sponsor the, first of it’s kind, Private Arts Exhibition, that featured fine art work created by Washington, DC area professional designers, illustrators, and photographers.
 The show (140 pieces by 39 artists) was on display at the Artery 717 in Alexandria, Virginia (March/April, 2009).

 Chris has designed many portfolio web sites for creatives and is currently a member of The Artists’ Gallery in Frederick, Maryland where he is involved in organizing shows and gallery promotion and operation.